praw-dev/praw/README.rst

 `/r/redditdev <https://www.reddit.com/r/redditdev>`_ is the best place on Reddit to ask PRAW related questions.
-This subreddit is for all Reddit API related discussion so please tag submissions with *[PRAW4]*.
+This subreddit is for all Reddit API related discussion so please tag submissions with *[PRAW]*.
 Please perform a search on the subreddit first to see if anyone has similar questions.

 Real-time chat can be conducted via the `praw-dev/praw